 When asked about pension reform, Mulcair told the audience that the NDP have longed called for a doubling of the CPP as the surest way to ensure retirement security for all Canadians.
 But, he added that the federal government needs to do more to protect current pensions right now.
 “We’re one of the only countries that doesn’t protect pensions in the case of bankruptcy or insolvency,” said Mulcair.
 “That’s entirely unacceptable.”

 Increasingly, CARP research and advocacy is making inroads with politicians of all stripes and parties.
 This was the third consecutive year in which a leading politician has addressed CARP chapter chairs and the media at the CARP AGM.
 The previous two years CARP members in attendance heard from Dwight Duncan, Ontario Liberal Minister of Finance and Alice Wong, Federal Conservative Minister for Seniors.

 Even with an election more than two years away, politicians understand that the road to government goes through engaged older Canadians.
 And for anyone in attendance at last week’s CARP AGM witnessed a room full of CARP members engaging and pushing the leader of the Official Opposition on the issues that matter to all older Canadians.

-Check back here next week for a video of the full one hour Town Hall session with CARP Chapter Chairs from Victoria to St John’s and point in between
+WATCH video of the full one hour Town Hall session with CARP Chapter Chairs from Victoria to St John’s and point in between